jkolden/pen-pwa/README.md

 The solution consists of three components:

-- a desktop application built with Oracle Applications Express.
+- a desktop application built with [Oracle Applications Express](https://www.oracle.com/database/technologies/appdev/apex.html).
 All of the cloud SOAP and REST API's are contained within a PL/SQL package titled penske_pkg.
-- A REST API built with Oracle Rest Data Services that serves the data stored in the apex schema to the mobile UI.
+- A REST API built with [Oracle Rest Data Services](https://www.oracle.com/database/technologies/appdev/rest.html) that serves the data stored in the apex schema to the mobile UI.
-- a mobile UI built with React and deployed to the Oracle Cloud Infrastructure Kubernetes Cluster.
+- a mobile UI for employees to have visibility into how their hourly rate is calculated, their current learning progression and opportunities for additional learning/stipend increases.
+The mobile UI was built with [React](https://reactjs.org/) and deployed to the [Oracle Cloud Infrastructure Kubernetes Cluster](https://docs.cloud.oracle.com/iaas/Content/home.htm).

 ![Product Presentation Image](https://user-images.githubusercontent.com/21246211/70810064-ecd64300-1d77-11ea-89f5-85711316022d.png)